SaheliHub1999/Design-and-Development-of-Low-power-and-High-speed-Memory-devices/README.md

-# Design and Development of Low-power and High speed Memory devices
+# VLSI design and analysis of 6T SRAM device Using Cadence EDA Tool.
 <br>
-<h2>I. Abstract :</h2>
+<h2>1.
+Abstract :</h2>
-Recently, speed and power
-consumption are becoming the most important part of semiconductor industries.
-This project is focusing on the designing of low-power and high-speed memory devices. starting with the working operation of a standard conventional static random access memory SRAM 6T cell.
-In this work, the techniques to minimize the power consumption of SRAM 6T cell with the minimum delay during its read operation is analyzed and designed.
-It is evident from the results that the SRAM cell which acts as a cache memory is better in performance with minimum power.
+SRAM is now widely used in System on Chip and high performance VLSI circuit.
+Adjustment of performance parameters may results in total chip performance optimization.
+SRAM cell read and write stability are key challenges in nanoscale CMOS technology.
+SNM fluctuation is also detected when the supply voltage varies.
+This paper implements 6T SRAM cell with read and write operation. and also Static Noise Margin observation.
+CMOS SRAM cell is very less power consuming and high speed device and have less read time time. pmos transistor with less width reduce the power consumption. and lastly this paper also included the layout design of 6T SRAM cell.
 <br>Keyword- SRAM
 <br>
 <br>
-<h2>II.
+<h2>2.
 Introduction :</h2>
-Static Random Access memory takes a large area due to the number of transistors for a single bit.
-The cell generally employs a minimum number of the transistor to employ high packaged density.
-As long as power is being provided, Static Random Access memory (SRAM) is a static form of random access memory (RAM), keeps data bits in its memory.
-The SRAM is quite similar to a latch in which two inverters are connected in cross-coupled.
-The cell requires six transistors per bit.
-The power dissipation and propagation delay when reading and writing the value into the SRAM cell are two design considerations for SRAM.
-Dynamic power dissipation is the power lost during read and write operations.
-It aids in figuring out how long portable gadgets' batteries will last.
-The reading and writing delay determines the SRAM's speed.
-To read data from memory, a sense amplifier is utilized.
-Its job is to detect the low-power signals from a bit line that corresponds to a data bit (1 or 0) recorded in a memory cell and amplify the small voltage swing to identifiable logic levels so the data can be properly understood.
-In addition, the precharge circuit is also analyzed prior to allowing a main contactors to close, a precharge circuit permits the current to flow in a controlled manner while the voltage level increases to the very close to the source voltage.
-All the simulations are done in cadence virtuoso 180nm technology.
+Static Random Access (SRAM) constitues a large percentage of area in the VLSI designs due to the high number of transistors for a single SRAM cell.
+Mobile devies battery life may be estimated using this tool.
+SRAM speed is determined by the amount of time it takes to read and write data.
+As long as power is being provided it keeps data bits in its memory.
+SRAM is quite simiar to latch in which two inverters are connected in cross-coupled.
+The cell requires six trasistor per bit.
+Nanometer scale design present a wide range of design challenges.SRAM cell design has a major issue with stability.
+MOSFET aspect ratio and operating conditions have an impact on memory stability.
+Stability of memory refers to its capacity to perform its intended functions.
+Static Noice Margin(SNM) measures the reliability of SRAM cells.All the simulations are done in cadence virtuoso tool with 180nm technology.
 <br>
 <br>
-<h2>III.
+<h2>3.
 Design :</h2>
 <h3>A. Conventional SRAM 6T Cell-</h3>
 The design of an SRAM 6T cell is similar to a latch in which two CMOS inverters are connected back to back (M1-